cunnie/docs/resume.md

 * Maintained vSphere environments (vCenter (5.x) and ESXi (5.x)) used by the development team (VCE Vblock 340, 12 &times; Cisco C220 M3, 5 &times; Dell R720 located in German colo)
 * Helped write the tooling that tested the final release of the Cloud Foundry software (Ruby)
 * Architected and implemented an OS X-based VPN solution for all Pivotal offices using single sign-on (i.e. Open Directory (OpenLDAP))
-* Used Chef to create/update a set of recipes to build an OS X workstation to suit the developers' needs (note: this is now an open source project at GitHub ([1](https://github.com/pivotal-sprout)))
+* Used Chef to create/update a set of recipes to build an OS X workstation to suit the developers' needs (an open source project at GitHub ([1](https://github.com/pivotal-sprout)))

 **Systems Administrator, [Arda Technologies](http://www.ardatech.com/) (acquired by Google), Mountain View, CA<br />
 12/07 to 6/11**